 From 14 months to nearly four years old, I am proud to have been here for every moment.

 Lesson 6 – People are more helpful than you think

-Our time at the airport going through security was even pleasant.
-The TSA officials held him while our stroller was being inspected in San Diego.
-Security in Beijing played with him and entertained him while we packed our items back into the stroller to head to our gate.
+There was also a time in Beijing when security played with him and entertained him while we packed our items back into the stroller to head to our gate.

-Lesson 7 – Sometimes the best thing you can do it nothing
+Lesson 7 – Sometimes the best thing you can do is nothing

-We arrived at our hotel in Beijing at 2 pm only to pass out and sleep until 10 pm that night.
-I was upset with myself for sleeping for so long and wasting a day in Beijing.
-I had to remind myself that we took an 18-hour journey across the globe with a 4-month-old.
-Every second of the day does not need to be filled with activities it is okay to rest and recharge.
-We used our son’s naptime as the perfect opportunity to get rejuvenation as well.
+We arrived at our hotel in Beijing at 2 pm, only to pass out and sleep until 10 pm that night.
+I was upset with myself for sleeping for so long and wasting a day in Beijing, but I had to remind myself that we took an 18-hour journey across the globe with a 4-month-old.

 Lesson 8 – Slow and steady wins the race